What is Forward Integration?

 source: money.cnn.com

-- It also has its own transportation (Amazon Transportation Services) and distribution, which is forward and backward integration-toward suppliers-and forward integration because Amazon directly delivers to the end-users.
+- It also has its transportation (Amazon Transportation Services) and distribution, which is forward and backward integration-toward suppliers-and forward integration because Amazon directly delivers to the end-users.

-- Similarly, DELL sells online directly to the customers, and Apple has its own stores to reach out to the customers, which are also good examples of such integration strategy.
+- Similarly, DELL sells online directly to the customers, and Apple has its stores to reach out to the customers, which are also good examples of such integration strategy.

-Top Examples of Forward Integration Strategy
+Top Examples of forwarding Integration Strategy

 - A bicycle tyre manufacturer starts manufacturing bicycles, i.e., the end product.